 APHIS is responsible for the imports of animals, biotechnology and plants.
-When these goods arrive at the border, paper forms are presented by the carrier to the Department of Homeland Security (DHS) Customs and Border Protection (CBP) Agriculture Officer, as well as various permits and certificates.
+Currently, when these goods arrive at the border, paper forms and various permits and certificates are presented by the carrier to the Department of Homeland Security (DHS) and Customs and Border Protection (CBP) Agriculture officer.

 The following forms will remain paper only:

-None of the actual forms are being eliminated at this point in time.
+Note, none of the actual forms are being eliminated at this point.
 Both APHIS and CBP Agriculture reserve the right to continue to collect or to ask for original paper documents.
 In many cases, their request will be directed to the customs broker.

 Trust the APHIS experts at Livingston

-We’ve spent months getting ACE-ready.
-Our people, processes and technology are in place and ready to support existing and new clients, whatever their APHIS or ACE needs.
+We’re ACE-ready.
+Our people, processes and technology are in place and ready to support existing and new clients, whatever their Partner Government Agency (PGA) or ACE needs.